Reorganisation Act 2019: Future of asymmetric federalism in India

 This “not so constitutional” act had its consequences and the most prominent ones came from the domain of International Relations.

 However, India did attract some attention from the United States of America, predominantly due to the questions raised over their form of government.
 The largest democracy in the world was to be condemned by the major proponent of democracy over any kind of human rights violation.
-Constant tweets about the issue and denied permissions of the U.S. officials to the valley have gathered momentum for the constructive criticism of the decision.
+Constant tweets about the issue and denied permissions of the U.S. officials to the valley have gathered momentum for constructive criticism of the decision.

 Federalism in the Indian Context

 The reorganisation bill is at odds with the idea of federalism.
-In the Indian context, in lieu of federalism the system is argued to be following asymmetrical federalism.
+In the Indian context, in lieu of federalism, the system is argued to be following asymmetrical federalism.

 “Asymmetrical federalism” can be understood as federalism dependent on unequal power distribution in politics, governance and economic arrangements between the units comprising an alliance.
 Asymmetry in the grouping in a federation can be seen in two different ways; firstly, between the centre and the states and secondly within the states.
-The whole idea of an asymmetric federal structure is to grant a special status to some federal units through the constitution.
-As a multicultural society the asymmetrical framework is not only a preferred but rather a necessary step to celebrate its institution of unity in diversity.
-The Indian state has union territories with and without legislature, this is also a very integral part of its federal system being asymmetrical and the state of J&K was also divided into UT’s with and without legislature.
-Within India, two other UT’s also exist with legislature other than Kashmir i.e. Delhi and Puducherry.
+The whole idea of an asymmetric federal structure is to grant a special status to some federal units through the Constitution.
+As a multicultural society, the asymmetrical framework is not only a preferred but rather a necessary step to celebrate its institution of unity in diversity.
+The Indian state has union territories with and without legislature, this is also a very integral part of its federal system being asymmetrical and the state of J&K was also divided into UTs with and without legislature.
+Within India, two other UTs also exist with legislature other than Kashmir i.e. Delhi and Puducherry.
 They also have exceptions within them as Delhi in terms of legislative powers has three exceptions other than the concurrent list.
 Police, land and public order are the three exceptions and the parliament has the power to challenge and subsequently change any order by the legislative assembly.

 Future of federalism at stake?

 There’s no exclusiveness in the terms of special status which is limited to Kashmir.
 However, the asymmetry which we used to observe in the case of Kashmir was exclusive and the relation between the centre and state was different from other states’ special status.
 Other states usually have authority provided to the governors which causes the asymmetry.
-There’s a certain relationship which has historically played out between the centre and the state of J&K. The centre regardless of the NDA or the UPA government has always tried to be dominant/enforcing when it comes to the Kashmir valley.
+There’s a certain relationship that has historically played out between the centre and the state of J&K. The centre regardless of the NDA or the UPA government has always tried to be dominant/enforcing when it comes to the Kashmir valley.

 Conclusion

-The present government is adept at establishing control; it has been using the notion of state security as a shield to violate multiple agreements and exercise more control over the region.
-Notwithstanding, the current regime has created a very nuanced understanding of security for the people of this country; reiterating their stance, the Centre has been known to change the security situation for good or bad since they have come into power.
+The NDA government is adept at establishing control; it has been using the notion of state security as a shield to violate multiple agreements and exercise more control over the region.
+Notwithstanding, the current regime has created a very nuanced understanding of security for the people of this country; reiterating their stance, the Centre has been known to change the security situation for good or bad since they came into power.
 What we witnessed in 2019 was the rise of another constitutional jurisprudence and Kashmir was not the first or the last time it happened.
-It started with the accusations of numerous bills being presented as money bills to dupe the Rajya Sabha and since then we have seen the Citizenship Amendment Act, 2019 and quite recently, the Farm bill 2020.
+It started with the accusations of numerous bills being presented as money bills to dupe the Rajya Sabha and since then we have seen the Citizenship Amendment Act, 2019 and quite recently, the Farm Bill 2020.
 The Constitution is considered as the preeminent rule that everyone must follow, from which all the powers are provided and by which all state activities are to be guided.
 Every resident of India, including the individuals who showed support towards this act, ought to be concerned over the point of reference this move sets for the eventual fate of federalism in the nation.

 References